framer/motion/api/framer-motion.api.md

     style?: MotionStyle;
     // Warning: (ae-forgotten-export) The symbol "TransformProperties" needs to be exported by the entry point index.d.ts transformTemplate?(transform: TransformProperties, generatedTransform: string): string;
-    // Warning: (ae-forgotten-export) The symbol "ResolvedValues" needs to be exported by the entry point index.d.ts
-    //
     // @internal
     transformValues?<V extends ResolvedValues>(values: V): V;
 }